HollyM021980/wdi_3_rails_commands_assessment/README.md

 I want to create a new model called `Bunny`, with the following attributes: name (string), color (string), and age (integer).
 What command should I type in the terminal?

-rails g migration CreateBunny name color age:integer
+-- Was confused by this question rails g migration CreateBunny name color age:integer

+-- Expected: rails g model Bunny name color age:integer

 ### Question 3